 At the time, he also confirmed that there would be "at least" one new product to look forward to before then, saying that the company has a “commitment to launching at least two new products per year”.
 With the Sonos Beam (Gen 2) arriving in October 2021, joined by the Sonos Ray in May 2022, and a rumoured Sub Mini forthcoming, it's looking increasingly like Sonos has maxed out its dance card for this financial year.
-Thus October 2022 would be the earliest we'd expect to see any announcements regarding a new Arc.
+That would have made October 2022 a potential time for an announcement regarding a new Arc, but at the time of updating this page, we're in December 2022 and there haven't been any noises coming out of Sonos regarding a new soundbar.

 In keeping with the trend of increasing costs for consumer goods, many of Sonos' products underwent a price increase in 2021, including its flagship Arc, which rose by around 12.5% to £899 / $899 / AU$1499.
 But the company's most recent release, the Sonos Ray, and rumoured Sub Mini indicate that the company is mindful of appealing to consumers who may be feeling the pinch.
 We'd expect to see a revamped Arc priced similarly to the present model if it's superseding it.

 However, there's also the possibility that Sonos might make an updated version of its cheaper Sonos Arc SL, which launched exclusively to Costco in the US and Canada in 2020.
 Sonos' SL products don't include microphones for voice control which for the Arc SL shaved $50 off the price and could prove popular if it were widely available.